pagkly/Zed/Investopedia3/Trade Secret.md

 As confidential information (as trade secrets are known in some jurisdictions), trade secrets are the "classified documents" of the business world, just as top-secret documents are closely guarded by government agencies.

 Because the cost of developing certain products and processes is much more expensive than competitive intelligence, companies have an incentive to figure out what makes their competitors successful.
-To protect its trade secrets, a company may require employees privy to the information to sign [non-compete](https://www.investopedia.com/terms/n/noncompete-agreement.asp) or [non-disclosure agreements](https://www.investopedia.com/terms/n/nda.asp) (NDA) upon hire.
+To protect its trade secrets, a company may require employees privy to the information to sign [[non-compete]](https://www.investopedia.com/terms/n/noncompete-agreement.asp) or [[non-disclosure agreements]](https://www.investopedia.com/terms/n/nda.asp) (NDA) upon hire.

 ## Trade Secret Treatment

-In the United States, trade secrets are defined and protected by the Economic Espionage Act of 1996 (outlined in [Title 18, Part I, Chapter 90 of the U.S. Code](https://www.law.cornell.edu/uscode/text/18/part-I/chapter-90)) and also fall under state jurisdiction.
+In the United States, trade secrets are defined and protected by the Economic Espionage Act of 1996 (outlined in [[Title 18, Part I, Chapter 90 of the U.S. Code]](https://www.law.cornell.edu/uscode/text/18/part-I/chapter-90)) and also fall under state jurisdiction.
 As a result of a 1974 ruling, each state may adopt its own trade secret rules.

-Some 47 states and the District of Columbia have adopted some version of the Uniform Trade Secrets Act (USTA).1 The most recent legislation addressing trade secrets came in 2016 with the [Defend Trade Secrets Act](https://www.congress.gov/bill/114th-congress/senate-bill/1890/text), which gives the federal government cause for action in cases involving the misappropriation of trade secrets.
+Some 47 states and the District of Columbia have adopted some version of the Uniform Trade Secrets Act (USTA).1 The most recent legislation addressing trade secrets came in 2016 with the [[Defend Trade Secrets Act]](https://www.congress.gov/bill/114th-congress/senate-bill/1890/text), which gives the federal government cause for action in cases involving the misappropriation of trade secrets.

 The federal law defines trade secrets as "all forms and types of" the following information: